Transformers: Rescue Bots Academy

-Transformers: Rescue Bots Academy (or simply Rescue Bots Academy) is a Flash animated children's television series on Discovery Family.
-It is based on toy manufacturer Hasbro's Transformers franchise and a sequel of Transformers: Rescue Bots, sharing the name with the Rescue Bots season three episode called "Rescue Bots Academy".
-The first two episodes were previewed on December 8, 2018.
-The series officially premiered on January 5, 2019.
-The voice cast of Rescue Bots does not reprise their roles, with existing characters being recast with New York-based voice actors.
+Transformers: Rescue Bots Academy (or simply Rescue Bots Academy) is an animated children's television series on Discovery Family.
+Based on toy manufacturer Hasbro's Transformers franchise, the series is a sequel of Transformers: Rescue Bots, sharing the name with the Rescue Bots season three episode called "Rescue Bots Academy".
+It was created by Rescue Bots co-creator Nicole Dubuc.
+The first two episodes were previewed on December 8, 2018, and officially premiered on January 5, 2019.
+The voice cast of Rescue Bots leaves their roles, with existing characters being recast with New York–based voice actors.
+The voice acting was done at Big Little Duck in New York.

 Premise

 School is in session at the Transformers: Rescue Bots Academy, and Griffin Rock's heroes Heatwave the Fire-Bot, Chase the Police-Bot, Blades the Copter-Bot, and Boulder the Construction-Bot are back and ready to train a new batch of recruits.
 Just arriving on Earth from their home world of Cybertron, young Cube player Hot Shot, aspiring rescue hero Hoist, the enthusiastic Whirl, Construction-bot Wedge and field medic appropriately named Medix have the honor of being the first class in history to enroll in the Rescue Bots Academy, a highly advanced training facility located at a top-secret base.
 With encouragement from Optimus Prime, Bumblebee, and Grimlock, the new recruits learn the power of team building through simulated and real-life rescue missions that highlight the importance of heroism, teamwork, and most importantly, friendship.